Skullcap

 • To ease mild spasms and nervous tremors

-Native American traditions particularly honored skullcap in ceremonial and healing practices, often turning to it during times of emotional strain or spiritual work.
+Native American traditions honored skullcap in ceremonial and healing practices, often turning to it during times of emotional strain or spiritual work.
 European folk herbalists recommended it for “nervous disorders” and exhaustion.
 Traditional Chinese medicine uses similar native varieties to clear heat and calm the spirit.

-Common Preparation Methods:
+Common Preparation Methods

-Skullcap can be prepared in several ways depending on your preference.
-Teas and tinctures remain popular choices for daily use.
 As a smoking herb, skullcap creates a smooth experience when used alone or blended with complementary herbs like lavender, chamomile, or mullein1.
 The smoke carries a mild, earthy character that many find relaxing for evening use at home.
+Some users roll it into herbal cigarettes, while others prefer a pipe or dry herb vaporizer.

 Individual responses vary.
 Start with small amounts and consult a healthcare provider before adding new herbs to your routine.